b5i/YouTubeKit/README.md

 ## Custom requests/responses:
 To create custom headers and so custom request/response function you have to:
-1. Append the function that is used to generate the `HeadersList` in `YouTubeHeaders.customHeadersFunctions`, e.g
+1. Append the function that is used to generate the `HeadersList` in `YouTubeModel.customHeadersFunctions`, e.g

 ```swift
 let myCustomHeadersFunction: () -> HeadersList = {